plone/documentation/plone.app.dexterity/prerequisite.md

 You may find a completed version of it in the [Collective repository](https://github.com/collective/example.conference).
 ```

-Typically, our content types will live in a separate package to our theme and other customizations.
+Typically, our content types will live in a separate package from our theme and other customizations.

 To create a new package, we can start with `mrbob` and the `dexterity` template.